 There are many opportunities to enjoy the fresh water in the New River Gorge.
 You can snorkel in crystal-clear Summersville Lake (sometimes called “The Little Bahamas of the East” by SCUBA enthusiasts).
 Enjoy a dip in a secluded swimming hole like the one below Glade Creek Falls.
 Or find a calm stretch of the river where you can cool your feet on a hot day.
 But please take note: even the small rapids along the New and Gauley Rivers can be dangerous.
 The currents well above the rapids are very strong and can pull you into the whitewater.

-Hiking in the New River Gorge
+Hiking in the New River Gorge National Park

 Our favorite way to experience nature is by hiking and the New River Gorge offers over 100 miles of well-maintained trails.
 When we explore, we use Bryan Simon’s “Hiking and Biking in the New River Gorge: A Trail Users Guide.”
 It contains so much great information about all the trails in this beautiful part of West Virginia including how to find the trailheads and important points of interest.

-1. Fayetteville Area
+1. Fayetteville and Lansing Area

-2. Nuttallburg Area
+3. Nuttallburg Area

-Six trails that take you along the New River and/or provide beautiful views of the once-bustling railroad town of Thurmond.
+These six trails take you along the New River and/or provide beautiful views of the once-bustling railroad town of Thurmond.
 One of our favorite trails in this area is the Southside Trail.
 This seven-mile stretch from Cunard to Thurmond runs alongside the New River and provides endless ephemeral wonders.
 The variety of wildflowers in April and May is amazing and the diversity of mushrooms in July and August is equally impressive.

-4. Glade Creek Area
+5. Glade Creek Area

-5. Grandview Area
+6. Grandview Area

-6. Sandstone/Brooks Area
+7. Sandstone/Brooks Area

-Five trails in the southern section of the New River Gorge near Hinton, WV that center around the powerful Sandstone Falls.
+There are five trails in the southern section of the New River Gorge near Hinton, WV that center around the powerful Sandstone Falls.
 The ¼ mile, handicapped accessible Sandstone Falls Boardwalk takes you out into the New River over a series of small islands for an incredible up-close view of the widest waterfall on the New River.

 The best way to truly experience the New River Gorge National Park is to take the trails less traveled.
 By avoiding the most popular hiking areas – and other humans – you are much more likely to see wildlife, find undisturbed flora, and experience the natural rhythms of the forest.